benchristel/verse/docs/what.md

 I think they probably aren't thinking of the tradeoff in those terms, though.
-It's more likely that their experience with slow compile/test cycles has reinforced the intuition that everyone has from the day they start programming: that computers *can't possibly be that fast*.
+It's more likely that their experience with slow compile/test cycles has reinforced their inborn human intuition that computers *can't possibly be that fast*.

 I remember the first time I had my own intuition on this point challenged: I was writing a tic-tac-toe game in